Data schemas¶

 , which is useful

-if you need to include data that doesn’t fit any of the named schemas.
+if you need to include data that doesn’t fit any of the pre-defined schemas.

 In many cases these transformations are fairly simple.
 For example, the model